-Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.
+Let our product defect attorney from Houston, Tx, help you handle your case against a product with defects.

-Most often would ask, can a retailer be held liable for defective products?
+Most often would ask, can a retailer be liable for defective products?
 Yes, especially if the defective product causes harm.

 Although identifying and dealing with product defects and injuries from them can be complex, time-consuming, and with complications.
 We have steps for you to take action on the consumer rights of defective products.

-In this blog post, you’ll get insights from Houston product liability lawyers sharing the five critical steps that you must follow when facing these frustrating issues.
+In this blog post, you’ll get insights from Houston product liability lawyers sharing the five critical steps you must follow when facing these frustrating issues.
 Read on to get more information from a knowledgeable product defect lawyer.

 What is a defective product?

 A defective product is any product that has a flaw or mistake that hinders its usability as it was for.
 These products could be dangerous and cause harm or injuries to anyone who uses them.
-It could also be an unintentional effect when using the product or the product does harm not shown in its product claims.
+It could also be unintentional when using the product or the product does harm not shown in its product claims.

 For businesses, CPSC conducts regular safety demonstrations and a network of top testing agencies for businesses to check their products’ quality with a third party.
 They also conduct research and provide reports on what’s happening and new to defective products.